Mapping Exoplanets: Introduction

 \section{Introduction}

 Astronomy often involves studying objects so distant that they remain unresolved point sources with even the largest telescopes.
 Exoplanets are particularly difficult to study because they are small compared to other astronomical objects.
-Short of building a large interferometer to spatially resolve the disks of exoplanets, we must rely on chance and astronomical trickery to map the atmospheres and surfaces of exoplanets.\footnote{The diffraction limit dictates that resolving the disk of an Earth-sized planet at 10~pc requires a telescope---or array of telescopes---at least 24~km across at optical wavelengths, or 600~km across in the thermal infrared.}
+The diffraction limit dictates that resolving the disk of an Earth-sized planet at 10~pc requires a telescope---or array of telescopes---at least 25~km across at optical wavelengths, or 500~km across in the thermal infrared.
+Short of building a large interferometer to spatially \hbindex{resolve} the disks of exoplanets, we must rely on chance and astronomical trickery to map their atmospheres and surfaces.

-We expect planets to have spatial inhomogeneities for a few reasons: left to their own devices, atmospheres are subject to instabilities that produce spatially inhomogeneous temperature structure and time-variable clouds.
-Moreover, planets orbiting near a star are further subject to asymmetric radiative forcing from their star, leading to diurnal (day--night) and seasonal (summer--winter) variations.
-Lastly, the surface of a planet may have a heterogeneous character due to geological activity.
+We expect planets to have spatial inhomogeneities: left to their own devices, atmospheres are subject to instabilities that produce spatially and temporally varying temperature, composition, and aerosols.
+Moreover, planets orbiting a star are further subject to asymmetric radiative forcing from their star, leading to diurnal (day--night) and seasonal (summer--winter) variations.
+Lastly, the surface of a planet may have a heterogeneous character due to, e.g., plate tectonics or volcanism.

 Although part of the motivation to map exoplanets is simply to know what they look like, there are undoubtedly cases where understanding a planet requires understanding the diversity of its different regions.
+On a short-period planet, for instance, the hot dayside atmospheres may have atomic and partially ionized gas, while the nightside may be hundreds to thousands of degrees cooler, often shrouded in clouds and sometimes entirely airless.
+Interpreting the disk-integrated light of a heterogeneous planet with a one-dimensional model is misleading \citep[e.g.,][]{Feng_2016}.
+More importantly, the intrinsic climate of a planet is affected by its spatial inhomogeneities \citep{2023ApJ...957...20Z,2023ApJ...957...21Z,2023ApJ...957...22Z}.
 We would therefore like to map the atmospheres and surfaces of exoplanets.